 A. MAKING THE PASTA DOUGH AND THE QUADRUCCI

 I like to make it with freshly made pasta dough myself but you can buy it too.
-What you see below is 300g of sifted flour and 3 whole eggs and a pinch of salt.
+What you see below is 300g of sifted flour and 3 whole eggs.

 It doesn’t take that long to make and can be quite a satisfying exercise when there is something worrying you at the back of your mind.
 Messing about with your hands gives you that ineffable feeling of doing something ‘purposeful’ and this distracts and relaxes the brain somewhat, i.e. reduces stress levels.
 You can also put the flour and eggs in a processor and mix it that way.